SHARE THIS STORY

 And standing right alongside the rest of them, you’ll see the Lehigh Mountain Hawks.

-In 2018, that reputation is shining as bright as ever before.
+In 2018, that reputation shined as bright as ever before.

 In early March, the Mountain Hawks traveled to Hofstra University to compete in the Eastern Intercollegiate Wrestling Association (EIWA) Championships, where they butted heads with their longtime wrestling rivals from Cornell.
 The Big Red had won 11 straight league crowns entering this year’s tournament, and had their sights set on a 12th.
 But this year’s Mountain Hawks would have none of it.